Hoppa till huvudinnehåll

 I love this quote.
 Not because it sounds nice.

-But because it reminds me of all of us.
+But because it reminds me of us all.

-Small red cottage with tiled roof, seesaw and wagon wheel on gravel.
+Red little cottage with tile roof, seesaw and wagon wheel on gravel.
 Stone wall in the background

-When I guide in Fogelström's Stockholm, I often think of Henning and Lotten – two people who come to the city with empty hands, big dreams and hearts that beat a little too fast.
-They are looking for jobs, housing, love, security and a place where they can be heard and seen.
+When I guide in Fogelström's Stockholm, I often think of Henning and Lotten – two people who come to the city with empty hands, big dreams and hearts beating a little too fast.
+They are looking for a job, housing, love, security and a place where they can be heard and seen.
 Do you recognize yourself?

-🤍 New in the city.
+🤍 New in town.
 New in life.
 New in everyday life.

 Street with cobblestones, houses and a woman in a long dress.
-Sign for Zenith Margarin
+Sign for Zenith Margarine

 📦 Finding a home.
 Finding a place in the world.